Laing O'Rourke: Blacklisting

 Laing O'Rourke and its acquisition of 2004, Crown House, were revealed as subscribers to the United Kingdom's Consulting Association, exposed in 2009 for operating an illegal construction industry blacklist.
 Laing O'Rourke was later one of eight businesses involved in the launch in 2014 of the Construction Workers Compensation Scheme, condemned as a "PR stunt" by the GMB union, and described by the Scottish Affairs Select Committee as "an act of bad faith".

 In October 2016, Laing O'Rourke and the other construction companies admitted that the blacklist was unlawful and apologised to those damaged by it.
 In December 2017, Unite announced it had issued High Court proceedings against twelve major contractors, including Laing and Crown House.

 Late payment

 In April 2019, Laing O'Rourke was suspended from the UK Government's Prompt Payment Code for failing to pay suppliers on time.
 It was reinstated in November 2019.

 Ipswich housing development

 In January 2024, at a meeting of the Levelling Up, Housing and Communities Committee, Conservative MP for Ipswich Tom Hunt criticised Laing O'Rourke for doing what he described as a "shocking job" as design-and-build contractor for The Mill, a 327-home high-rise development in central Ipswich, completed in March 2009.
 Some homes have been deemed unsafe since 2013, when "gale-force winds caused damage and tore cladding from the tower"; cladding on the block was found to be unsafe a year later.
 Hunt said there were also "deep structural problems" and that over 200 of his constituents had been in limbo for years.

+London housing development

+In July 2026, Laing O'Rourke was sued by build-to-rent developer Get Living over defects in work on the Elephant Central scheme (completed in 2018) left the high-rise residential development in Elephant and Castle, south London, "not fit for human habitation".